Facebook Messenger rolls out Instant Games worldwide

 Facebook denies it sells ad-targeting based on users’ emotions

 Facebook is sidestepping the app stores by now allowing everyone to play no-download HTML5 “Instant Games” inside of Facebook Messenger.
-Launched in the US in November, Instant Games are now globally available with 50 titles to play from Pac-Man to 8 Ball Pool.
+Launched in the U.S. in November, Instant Games are now globally available with 50 titles to play, from Pac-Man to 8 Ball Pool.

 Plus, Facebook is rolling out two new features it announced at its F8 conference earlier this month.
-Developers can make Game Bots that communicate with players about new levels or rewards, like the game EverWing now does.
+Developers can make game bots that communicate with players about new levels or rewards, like the game EverWing now does.

 And fulfilling its most frequent feature request, Instant Games now support turn-by-turn games instead of just single-player games with score leaderboards.
 One of the first new turn-by-turn titles is Zynga’s Words With Friends, which allows simultaneous chat, and is well-suited for the back-and-forth nature of a messaging app.
 The dedicated Games tab in Messenger with a curated selection of top games is still in testing.